For more than 100 years, Chocorua Mountain Club (CMC) members maintained trails on Mount Chocorua and Mount Paugus.

 Ken Smith and Steve Weld clearing the way on the Old Paugus Trail.

-The CMC publishes a detailed Tyvek map of all trails in the Mount Chocorua region.
-This trail map is available for purchase at local stores in Chocorua and Tamworth.
+CLC publishes a detailed Tyvek Chocorua Mountain Club map of all trails in the Mount Chocorua region.
+Order one HERE.

 IN PARTNERSHIP WITH THE US FOREST SERVICE